 Best for: Everything from prints to throw blankets with artists’ designs

-Society6 is another excellent site to search for unique art and support emerging artists.
+Society6 is another excellent site to search for finding affordable art prints and support emerging artists while you're at it.
 Hundreds of thousands of artists from around the world showcase their designs on the site.

 Anybody can upload their artwork to the site, and if the consumer likes what they see, they can buy the print in anything from a poster to an iPhone case.
 In fact, the designs can be printed on more than 30 different kinds of consumer goods.